SOS2402 – Family, gender equality and the welfare state

 - Acquire understanding of the importance of institutional contexts for changes in family and gender relations

-- Skills in using sociological concepts and theories to analyse the relationships between family change and gender equality in the Scandinavian/Norwegian welfare states
+- Develop skills in using sociological concepts and theories to analyse the relationships between family change and gender equality in the Scandinavian/Norwegian welfare states

 - Discuss and make use of central sociological theories to discuss concrete political reforms, institutions and processes